EndlessLethe/PermanentalDominanceConjecture/README.md

 2. reduce the positive-semidefinite matrix problem to correlation data and discharge all routine rows;
 3. handle the remaining non-real $A_4$ rows by a direct residual-vector/Gram-geometric certificate, then assemble the registry into the final theorem.

-The active $A_4$ path is geometric.
-The older characteristic-polynomial/scalar-certificate alternative is intentionally not included.

 ## Verification